 - Artist in Residence International: One month artist residency including room/board for art production and exhibition.
 Residencies

 - Creative Practice groups: Small groups discuss and analyze their artwork.
 Gallery exhibition at end of year.
 Participating Artists

 - Membership: Benefits include free entry into juried exhibitions and option to join creative practice group / propose a solo show.
 Membership

 SoLA board and staff are involved in the activities of the LA Art Scene as artists and supporters including projects with LA Artcore and SoCal Women’s Caucus for Art.
 SoLA is listed and reviewed in major online and print publications such as Visual Art Source (Art Scene), Artillery magazine, Art Week, Art Forum, Art Slant, Diversions LA, Art and Cake and more.
 SoLA is supported by fundraising events, membership, contributions and grants from Los Angeles County Department of Arts and Culture (LACAC), Los Angeles Department of Cultural Affairs (DCA), the Kaman Foundation (Kaman), and GettLove Foundation (GettLove).

-We invite you to visit us during one of our events or regular gallery hours on Fridays and Saturdays, 11 – 4 pm, or by appointment.
+We invite you to visit us during one of our events, regular gallery hours, or by appointment.
 We have a small staff and continue to develop our intern program.
 We are reaching out to you and share our wish to be relevant, inclusive and inspiring!
 We really hope to see you!

 Intern Opportunities: If you are interested in learning the ins and outs of working at a nonprofit, running an art gallery, and helping us with our rotation of art exhibits, please send a cover letter and resume to email@example.com.
 This is a flexible, part-time position, with the opportunity to work remotely as well as at the gallery.